zephyrproject-rtos/zephyr/boards/shields/mikroe_adc_click/doc/index.rst

 ************

-This shield can only be used with a development board that provides a configuration for Arduino connectors and defines a node alias for the SPI interface (see :ref:`shields` for more details).
+This shield can only be used with a development board that provides a configuration for mikroBUS connectors and defines a node alias for the mikroBUS SPI interface (see :ref:`shields` for more details).

-The mikroBUS connector pins on the ADC Click can either be connected to the Arduino headers of the development board using jumper wires or by using an `Arduino UNO Click Shield`_.

 For more information about interfacing the MCP3204 and the ADC Click, see the following documentation: